How long will it take to see results?

 So what is realistic in terms of weight loss?

 With a new workout and healthy eating regime you can generally expect to lose between 1-2lbs a week.
 You may lose more during the first few weeks depending on how drastically you’ve changed your routine and what your size was initially.
-The larger you are, the more weight you’ll lose in those initial stages.
+The larger you are, the more weight you’ll likely lose in those initial stages.
 The weight loss does plateau once your body has got used to the change though, so don’t get disheartened if you’re not shedding the pounds as quickly after those first few weeks.
 And I hope it goes without saying - don't compare yourself to others.
 Everyone is built differently, so one person's journey will be entirely different to your own.

 But weight loss isn’t my goal